-- Sexton experiences this in Death: The High Cost of Living after Didi tells him she's Death:
+- The Sandman: Sexton experiences this in Death: The High Cost of Living after Didi tells him she's Death:

 Sexton: You know, I thought maybe you were kinda nice and kinda of smart.
 But I was dead wrong.
 You're just as crazy as everyone else...